-For this week’s selection from Greg Primm’s Classic Steel we are going to look at a bike I believe has gotten a bad rap over the years, the 1996 Suzuki RM250.
+For this edition of Classic Steel, we are going to take a look back at the all-new 1996 Suzuki RM250.

 By: Tony Blazier